ChesterHsieh/unit-test-pardigm/README.md

 # Intro

-It's snippet code for collecting the best practices of writing testable code, and the anti-patterns that should be avoided.
+It's snippet code for collecting the best practices of writing testable code, following the clean architecture, and come out some anti-patterns.

 # How to run